 Method 2: Using Registry Command

-Step 1: Go to the Start button on your desktop and type regedit in the search field.
-Now, right-click on the result and select Run as administrator.
+Step 1: Go to the Start button on your desktop and type Command Prompt in the search field.

-Step 4 : Now, follow Step 1 from Method 1 to open Command Prompt in admin mode.
-Now, in the Command Prompt window, execute the below two commands one by one and hit Enter each time:
+Step 3: In the Command Prompt window, type the below commands one by one and hit Enter

 Step 4: Exit Command Prompt and now go to the link below to download the DLL file: